 Brauchler — a candidate for Attorney General last November — was a vocal proponent of last year’s red flag measure.

 “Too far left of a right idea,” he said Thursday.
 “I believe law enforcement should have a surgical tool.
 This bill does too much.”

 Under the previous proposal, the extreme risk protection order was for six months.
 Now, it has been expanded to a year.
 Brauchler also thinks the evidentiary standard for the initial removal of weapons should be changed.

 “If we’re going to extend the period of time we have to increase the standard.”

 The dynamics are different this session because the midterm election gave Democrats the majority in both the House and Senate, which makes passage of the measure much more likely.

-The politics of the gun debate were on full display at the hearing.
 Rocky Mountain Gun Owners, a staunch opponent of the bill, delivered boxes of petitions to the House Judiciary Committee.
 The group also sent Democratic lawmakers in vulnerable seats, and some members of the Judiciary Committee, letters that referenced the recall elections six years ago that ousted two Senate Democrats from office and pushed another to resign.